Time to book an ethical dogsled experience for the winter? Get a husky experience on wheels before the winter or just meet the huskies.

 Our guests also ask what the dogs are doing in the summer, and what happens to older dogs.

 At Team Lyngen the dogs are living in yards.
 With their own house.
-No dogs attached to chains here! even though this is still legal in Norway.
+No dogs attached to chains here!
+Chains are still legal in Norway but we don’t use it.
 We even take the collars off when at home.

 We have a big open fenced-in yard where the dogs are let out to run free, be social and play.
 Every day.
 In this way they get activity in the 3 months it is to warm to run them in front of a sled or wagon.

-All our 20 dogs play together.
+All our dogs play together.
 All are good friends.
-Young and old, Huskies, Nomi, Elsa, and sometimes visiting dogs.
-On warm days the dogs play slow and we even mount the garden hose to spray water in the air for them to cool in.
-Our water supply comes from the many rainy days and melting snow in the mountains.
-Absolutely no risk of water shortage.
+Young and old, and sometimes visiting dogs.
+On warm days the dogs play slow and we even mount the garden hose to spray water in the air for them to cool down.
+Our water supply comes from the many rainy days and melting snow in the mountains with no risk of water shortage.

 We believe this is important for the team spirit, and it is fun for them.
 They also get to use their body language to communicate and build relations to each other.
 In this way we avoid fights and misunderstandings between the dogs.
 They even get safer and more confident whenever they meet other dogs, and humans.

 The wheel of life is spinning too fast sometimes.
 A husky can stay healthy for 15 years, even after a life as a sleddog.
-However, cancer is something that can come after 10 years old.
-In these sad moments when dogs cross over the Northern Lights bridge, we always ask ourselves what we could have done better for them.
+However, cancer is a factor.
+In the sad moments when dogs cross over the Northern Lights bridge, we always ask ourselves what we could have done better for them.

 They all do well, and if you wonder if they like what they do, come and have a look! 🙂